By setting up an Amazon channel and connecting your Amazon seller account to Channable, you can send your product listings to Amazon.

 - Click Save rule.

-- Click Channels to return back to your Channel overview page.
-Select the Settings step in the Edit column of [your Amazon channel].
+- Select the Settings step in [your Amazon channel].

 - Click X to return to the Channel overview page.